 Here are a few options for workout snacks that are relatively balanced sources of proteins and carbohydrates:

 Trail mix.
 Good trail mix has an ideal blend of flavor and nutrients to keep you full without any meal prep needed.
-Many nuts also have healthy fats that the body needs to function properly.
+The nuts in trail mix have healthy fats that the body needs to function properly and help to keep you satisfied.
 An average grocery store will have dozens of types of trail mix, so take care to read labels if you are shopping around.
-Besides elevated levels of sodium found in some commercial mixes, certain types of nuts like macadamias also have a high fat content.
+Besides elevated levels of sodium found in some commercial mixes, many will have added candies which worsen the nutrition profile.

 Whey protein shakes.
 These are typically made from protein powders, which can be derived from a wide variety of different sources from mashed peas to whey – the latter is popular since it has all the body's essential amino acids.
 Despite the name, many protein shakes are also made with healthy carbohydrates to provide energy.
-You can also add peanut butter, avocado oils or other nut-derived ingredients to a smoothie for an extra boost of proteins and carbs.
+You can also mix it with milk, yogurt, peanut butter, fruit, or avocado, for example, to give a smoothie an extra boost of proteins and carbs.

 One way to supplement these “on the go” sources is meal prepping or bulk cooking, which saves time by consolidating the amount of time you spend preparing ingredients and turning them into a meal.
 For example, a healthy stew or soup is easy to prepare a lot of at once, and can be a great way to balance good whole grain carbs like vegetables and quinoa with lean proteins like free-range chicken and turkey.